5. (optional) Reconstruction of Electrode Trajectories

 The goal of this step is to refine the localization of the electrode and contact templates within the artifact, to place it as accurately as possible.

-Localize DBS electrodes
+When the Localize DBS electrodes

-option is checked, Lead-DBS shows a window where you can visualize and modify the position and orientation of the electrodes.
-This should always be done to obtain a meaningful reconstruction.
-Moreover, this is probably the most difficult step in the standard processing pipeline of Lead-DBS, it needs some anatomical insight and experience with interpretation of postoperative images.
-We recommend watching the walkthrough tutorial (around 00:40 minutes) to better understand this crucial processing step.In this window, the user visualizes the position of the electrode trajectory with respect to the artifacts of the MR or CT images.
+In this window, the user visualizes the position of the electrode trajectory with respect to the artifacts of the MR or CT images.
 On the left side, the illustration of the used electrode is shown (Image 2, arrow 1).
 Lead-DBS places within these artifacts the built-in templates for the electrodes, represented as straight lines that run along the artifacts (Image 2, arrow 2).
 The contacts are represented as a set of circles on the electrode lead lines (4 or 8 circles, depending on the electrode model chosen).

 First, the user adjusts the position of the right electrode, then the left electrode for a bilaterally implanted patient.

 If no contact is selected, the up and down arrow keys move the whole electrode up or down in the axial plane.
-Pressing
+Pressing Shift

-together with the arrow keys moves the electrode in bigger steps.For easier adjustment, specific contacts can be selected and their changes checked in their respective transversal views.
-Contacts are selected by clicking on the little
+For easier adjustment, specific contacts can be selected and their changes checked in their respective transversal views.
+Contacts are selected by clicking on the little 0

-icon in the menu bar or by pressing0
+icon in the menu bar or by pressing 0

-on the keyboard.pressing
+on the keyboard.

-0
+pressing 0

-selects lower contact (Image 2, arrow 5).pressing
+selects lower contact (Image 2, arrow 5).

-3
+pressing 3

 selects upper contact (Image 2, arrow 4).